tfthushaar/FULL_STACK_CIE3_appointment-booking-system/README.md

 ## Contributors

-- Trisha Hansen D'Souza, K N Thushaar Rangan, Amogh P
+- Amogh P A, K N Thushaar Rangan, Amogh P

 ## License

 This project is licensed under the [MIT License](LICENSE).